Home >> United States & Canada

 Jay Bennish Is The Tip Of The Iceberg

 Ross Kaminsky - 3/25/2006

-For those of who haven't heard the story, Overland High School teacher Jay Bennish was reinstated Friday after a brief suspension following remarks comparing President Bush to Hitler.
+For those of who haven't heard the story, Overland High School teacher and essay writer Jay Bennish was reinstated Friday after a brief suspension following remarks comparing President Bush to Hitler.
 If you want to hear the 21 minute recording of an anti-American hate screed posing as a high school geography class, click HERE.
 It's well worth a listen.
 You won't believe your ears.

 Caustic Soda: The Need To Test For Benzene

 Ross E. Getman, Esq. - 9/25/2005